phug-php/website/doc/en/overview.md

 **Phug** is the [pug](https://pugjs.org/) template engine for PHP.

-Phug offer you a clean way to write your templates (such as HTML pages).
+Phug offers you a clean way to write your templates (such as HTML pages).

 Example: